RdoubleA/MLprep/deep_learning.md

 You have the option of freezing none to some to all layers based on how much training data you have.
 If you have limited data, then you might have to freeze most layers, and if you have plenty of data, you might only have to freeze a few.
 Or you can use the model's output as features for another task-specific model, which is the case for models such as word2vec that learn general word embeddings.

 ### Exploding and vanishing gradients
+When gradients grow exponentially large during training or disappear.
+This can happen if the optimization algorithm requires a long product of gradients (such as in BPTT) or we enter a "dead" regime in the activation functions used (negative part of ReLU, flat parts of sigmoid and tanh).
+To address this, you can use a different activation function, or clip gradients, or use residual connections.

 ### How do you train with a small dataset?
+Don't use deep learning, use a simpler model.
+If you must use NNs, then try data augmentation.

+### Data augmentation
+You can enhance your current dataset by applying some transformations to existing samples and expand the dataset.
+For example, adding white noise, translating or rotating images, adjusting brightness, etc. This can also help your model become invariant to these changes.

 ### Residual connections
 Residual connections are skip connections that bypass an entire layer and is added to the output of the same layer.
 This mean the layer is trrained to fit the residual of the mapping instead of the mapping directly.
 This has two major benefits:
 1. Stacking more residual blocks and making the network deeper cannot degrade performance, as the layers can become identity blocks if needed.
 This allows deeper networks to be trained more effectively
 2. Residual connections allow for gradient flow to bypass layers entirely, mitigating the vanishing gradients problem

 ### Are many smaller filters better than one large filter?
 Stacking many smaller filters can create the same receptive field size as one larger filter, while simultaneously increasing nonlinearities and using less parameters.